;

 Low bicarbonate levels have been associated with an increased risk of kidney problems.
 This is caused by metabolic acidosis, a common outcome of prolonged kidney damage.

-By paying attention to the potential renal acid load in your diet, you may be able to keep your kidney function with healthy diet changes.
+By paying attention to the potential renal acid load (or PRAL) in your diet, you may be able to keep your kidney function with healthy diet changes.

 Chloride